 The student ID card is your official identification while enrolled at Donnelly College.
 It should be carried with you at all times and available to present to college officials upon request.
-You may need to present your student ID card when:
+You may need to present your student ID card to access facilities, utilize or participate in student services or activities."